vikas-movva/Obsidian/Projects/Event Manager SaaS/Design Doc.md

 The two heaviest MVP commitments are true event-sourcing and OAuth inbox access.
 If either slips, the MVP build is at risk.

 **Risk 1 — Event store replay correctness.** Event-sourcing bugs are subtle (seq races, snapshot drift).
-Mitigation: SEQUENCE for `seq` (§5.1), exhaustive replay/rollback tests from M2, snapshot verification in CI.
+Mitigation: SEQUENCE for `seq` ([[Design Doc#5.1 Event store|§5.1]]), exhaustive replay/rollback tests from M2, snapshot verification in CI.
 Fallback if replay correctness is not solid before the MVP launch gate: keep the append-only `timeline_events` as an audit log but serve current state from a materialized `timeline_current` table maintained by the apply RPC.
 You keep auditability and rollback-via-rebuild-later without blocking the UI on replay correctness.
 (This fallback is itself a sane MVP design; named here as a safety net, not the target.)

 **Risk 2 — Google restricted-scope verification.**
 `gmail.readonly` requires formal verification + security assessment (multi-week, four-figure, annual reassessment).
 Mitigation: begin verification at project start, run Microsoft Graph concurrently, investigate scope minimization.
 Fallback if not cleared before the MVP launch: cap connected inboxes to Google's test allowance and ship the dedicated per-planner inbox (`planner@yourapp.com`, planner forwards/CCs vendor mail) as the ingestion path — the agent pipeline (pre-filter, parse, extract, review) is identical; only transport changes.
 OAuth becomes a post-verification upgrade.